PA Distinguished & Emeritus Faculty

-Emeritus status is an honorary designation conferred upon retirees in recognition of their contributions and accomplishments over their years of meritorious service to the University.
-To be eligible for emeritus status, the employee must be at least 55 years of age and have a minimum of 10 continuous years of distinguished service and be approved by the Program Chair, College of Health Professions Dean, Provost, and University President.
-The Physician Assistant Program and College of Health Professions are grateful for the past and current work, experience, and involvement of our emeritus faculty.
+This page highlights past distinguished educators who have made significant contributions to the establishment, growth and development of the WSU PA Program.
+The title, Emeritus Faculty is an honorary designation specifically conferred upon retirees to recognize contributions and accomplishments over their years of meritorious service to the University.
+Emeritus faculty must be at least 55 years of age with a minimum of 10 continuous years of distinguished service and be approved by the Department, College of Health Professions Dean, Provost, and University President.
+We are grateful for the work, experience, and involvement of our Emeritus & other distinguished faculty.

-Sue Nyberg retired after 40 years as a PA, 13 of those years with the Wesley Medical Center Trauma Services, and 25 years as a PA educator.
+Sue Nyberg, Emeritus Faculty, retired after 40 years as a PA, 13 of those years with the Wesley Medical Center Trauma Services, and 25 years as a PA educator.
 Since 1996, Sue has been serving the WSU PA Program in a variety of roles including Professor, Director of Assessment, Chair and Program Director, and most recently, Director of Clinical Education.
 She educated over 1,100 PA students over those 25 years and was honored to watch those students transition into lifelong colleagues.
 Over her career, Sue was honored with several College of Health Professions teaching, research, and leadership awards.
 Sue embodied the principles of evidence-based practice through grants and research conducted at WSU and Wesley Medical Center with over 20 published journal articles, many of which have PA student co-authors, 6 book chapters, and 30 professional presentations.

 The WSU PA Program remains deeply thankful for all that Sue has given to the PA profession, PA Program, College of Health Professions, and University over these 25 years and for her commitment to improving healthcare across Kansas by educating PA students to practice medicine with excellence, confidence, empathy and compassion.

-Years of Service: 1987 – 2002
+Years of Service to WSU: 1987 – 2002

 Marvis’ warmth, intelligence, diligence, and courage made her the backbone of the WSU PA Program for well over a decade.
 She was a pioneer for the PA profession and PA education and particularly for women within the profession.
 Marvis had an innate ability to inspire, lift, and advance those around her to do the same; thus, her influence is multiplied by everyone she taught and mentored.

-Years of Service: 1990 – 2015
+Years of Service to WSU: 1990 – 2015

-and OB/GYN courses.
+/ physical examination and OB/GYN courses.
 Pat has provided many years of service

 to the HIV/AIDS community, Lord’s Diner, adult literacy programs, performing sports

 physicals for hundreds of rural and underserved Kansas youth, and her church family.

 She is also an avid WSU women’s basketball and volleyball fan!
 Recognized for her

 excellence in PA education and service, Pat was bestowed the PA of the Year Award

-from the Kansas Academy of

-Physician Assistants in 2011 and WSU Bender of Twigs award in 2015.
+from the Kansas Academy of PAs in 2011 and WSU Bender of Twigs award in 2015.